SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 $$
 for multiplicative ones.

-The manufacturing tolerances of electronic components were taken into account as well: resistor tolerances were based on the absolute difference between standard resistances and those measured by a multimeter, and capacitance tolerances were
+The manufacturing tolerances of electronic components were taken into account as well.
+Resistor tolerances were based on the absolute difference between standard resistances and those measured by a multimeter.
+Capacitance tolerances were based on the tolerances of a similar capacitor for which the data sheet was available: the

 ## Charge Stored